supasani/AveroSDETAssignment/README.md

 ### Prerequisites

+1. You will need the latest stable docker release.
+See the Docker install instructions for more information.
-1. Install an IDE Eclipse or IntelliJ IDEA to open and run this project.
+2. Install an IDE Eclipse or IntelliJ IDEA to open and run this project.
-2. Have Java installed on the system.
+3. Have Java installed on the system.
-3. Right click on pom.xml file and select Maven.
+4. Right click on pom.xml file and select Maven.
 The select Maven clean and install.
 This will install all dependencies for this project.

+### Running the APIs locally
+1. Pull the Docker image: docker pull avero/sdet-coding-exercise
+2. Run the Docker image, opening up port 9000: docker run -p 9000:9000 avero/sdet-coding-exercise
+3. You're all set.
+You can hit http://localhost:9000/v1/core/businesses in a browser and sanity check you get a response back

 ### Running the tests
 Run the complete test suite by right clicking on the testng.xml file.
 This will execute tests for all three API's that are provided in the assignment.